A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Numerical analysis

 \subsection{Consistency of back-evolution}

-To perform a consistency check of our evolution code, we evolve the initial PDFs from the starting scale $\mu_i^2=\unit[0.26]{GeV^2}$ to $\mu^2=\unit[10^8]{GeV^2}$ and then back to $\mu_i$.
+To perform a consistency check of our evolution code, we evolve the initial PDFs from the starting scale $\mu_0^2=\unit[0.26]{GeV^2}$ to $\mu^2=\unit[10^8]{GeV^2}$ and then back to $\mu_0$.
 Of course, for an exact evolution, the back-evolved PDF will exactly coincide with the initial PDF.
 However, any approximate method may result in errors of the order of the approximations applied.
+In figure \ref{fig: Back Evolution} we show the difference between the initial condition expressed in the used basis $u_{v,0}(x)$ and the back-evolved PDF $u_{v,\text{back}}(x)$.
+Compared to the difference due to truncation between the exact initial condition $u_{v,\text{exact}}(x)$ and the basis representation $u_{v,0}(x)$ we can consider the back-evolution to be exact up to numerical inaccuracies.
+Absolute differences are plotted rather than relative ones to avoid division by very small values near $x=1$.

 In our case, due to the evolution employing an exponential, the evolution and back-evolution operators are exact inverses up to numerical inaccuracies.
 Hence, truncation effects of the finite cut-off cancel between evolution and back-evolution.
 Therefore, on the one hand, back-evolution is not suited to evaluate the numerical impact of cut-off effects, on the other hand exact back-evolution is a theoretically desirable feature.